-How are our values formed?
 How do we pass faith on to our children?
-This sociologist has devoted 35 years to these questions.
+This researcher says the answer is simple.

 I am a believer–in God, and in scientific data.
 I’ve studied religion from the inside as a person of faith and from the outside as a social scientist.